 - Daily tasks, instructions from HQ and an overview of store KPIs

 Equipping store associates with phones and tablets has changed the role of the store associate from a facilitator of transactions to an enabler of experiences.

 Here are 3 reasons why.

 1) Mobile saves time - time that should be spent helping shoppers.

 68% of consumers surveyed in PWC's 2017 retail report cited store associates' ability to quickly check product availability in other stores as an important attribute of the in-store experience.

 Store associates can do this in a flash on their trusty tablets.

-It's seeming like it won't be long until most stores are showrooms without much inventory, and the run to the backroom will become obsolete.
+It seems like it won't be long until most stores are showrooms without much inventory, and the trips to the back room will become obsolete.

 Which is a great thing for store associates, because they become experts rather than just the people behind the till.